 This breed is originated in Rajasthan India and can survive everywhere in India. the brown coat with dark brown spots is common also in full brown colour.
 The ears are pendulous and horns are straight.
 The adult male goat weight normally about 50 to 55 kg. this breed is for dual purpose both for meat and milk.

-The shed should be sufficient floor space, well ventilated, clean and hygiene every time.
-Generally, goats don’t like wet floor so the floor should be dry.
+- The shed should be sufficient floor space, well ventilated, clean, and hygienic every time.
+Generally, goats don’t like wet floors so the floor should be dry.

-It is advisable to house different age group of animal separately.
+- It is advisable to house different age groups of animals separately.
 Pregnant goats require enough and separate space, keep them away from adult buck.

-Area of the shed depends on the number of animals present on the farm.
-The farm should not be overcrowded and Open paddock area should be twice the covered area.
+- The area of the shed depends on the number of animals present on the farm.
+The farm should not be overcrowded and the Open paddock area should be twice the covered area.

-Recomonded floor space for different age groups are as follows:
+Recommended floor space for different age groups are as follows

 Note : These covered area and open paddock are in square meter

 - Goat is hardy, sure-footed small ruminants.
-They prefer to browse different kind of fodder.
+They prefer to browse different kinds of fodder.

 - goats can be fed with kitchen wastes, grains of the kitchen, which can save 10 % feeding cost.
 They don’t prefer to eat stale food.

-- They prefer nibbling so feed and fodder should be provided at small quantities and at least 3-4 times in a day.
+- They prefer nibbling so feed and fodder should be provided in small quantities and at least 3-4 times a day.

 - General management tips

-- Healthy goat of a good breed is of prime importance for a profitable goat farming.
+- Healthy goat of a good breed is of prime importance for profitable goat farming.

 - Good quality green fodder and green balanced feed will enhance productivity.

-- Keep the breeding buck separately from doe and kids.
+- Keep the breeding buck separately from the doe and kids.